Tracking the Tropics: Eta forecast to strengthen as it heads for South Florida

 Eta, once a powerful Category 4 hurricane, weakened to a tropical depression Wednesday, but is still bringing heavy rains and life-threatening flooding to parts of Central America on Friday, the National Hurricane Center said.
 The storm set off mudslides in Nicaragua and Honduras and is believed to have killed dozens of people.

-At 5 a.m.
-ET Friday, Eta was about 180 miles north-northwest of La Cieba, Honduras with maximum sustained winds of 35 mph.
-It was moving north at 8 mph.
+At 7 a.m.
+ET Friday, Eta was about 65 miles east of Belize City, Belize and 410 miles west-southwest of Grand Cayman with maximum sustained winds of 35 mph.
+It was moving north at 7 mph.

 The system is forecast to become a tropical storm on Friday with further strengthening possible.